RacialGamer/Open-Multiple-Feather-tabs/README.md

 Navigate to your .minecraft folder and run "runmc.bat".
 You can do it as much times as you want and it will still work.
 # Addons
 ### Shortcut ###
 Right-click on your desktop and click on new > shortcut.
 Then navigate to runmc.bat and select it.
-Now you have a fast shortcut for opening Lunar/Feather
+Now you have a fast shortcut for opening Feather
 ## Credits
 https://toydotgame.github.io/pages/tutorials/instantMinecraft.html